data-solution-automation-engine/data-warehouse-automation-metadata-schema/docs/overview/Index.md

 ## **Schema**

-The proposed Json schema has standard components for table (DataObjects) and column (DataItem) structures that are reused for sources and targets.
+The proposed JSON schema has standard components for table (DataObjects) and column (DataItem) structures that are reused for sources and targets.
 At the mapping level only the classification, filter and load direction are added, the rest is generic reuse of definitions.

-The schema is available in the Github under:  https://github.com/RoelantVos/Data_Warehouse_Automation_Metadata_Interface.
+The schema is available in the GitHub under:  https://github.com/RoelantVos/Data_Warehouse_Automation_Metadata_Interface.

 The schema definition specifically is located here: [https://github.com/RoelantVos/Data_Warehouse_Automation_Metadata_Interface/blob/master/Generic%20interface/interfaceDataWarehouseAutomationMetadata.json](https://github.com/RoelantVos/Data_Warehouse_Automation_Metadata_Interface/blob/master/Generic interface/interfaceDataWarehouseAutomationMetadata.json).

 It is also referenced in the Class Library.

 ## How does the interface schema work?

-The interface is a Json Schema Definition that has been designed following draft 7 of the Json schema.
+The interface is a JSON Schema Definition that has been designed following draft 7 of the JSON schema.
 It contains a series of reusable defined objects (‘definitions’) that are implemented as a source-to-target mapping object called a ‘Data Object Mapping’.

 The Data Object Mapping is literally a mapping between Data Objects.
 It is a unique ETL mapping / transformation that moves, or interprets, data from a given source to a given destination.